robguevarra/gh-website/ProjectDocs/Build_Notes/email-system-phase-2_campaign-management.md

 #### C. Introduce "Review & Confirm" Step/Tab in `CampaignDetail.tsx`
 - [ ] **Create a "Review" Tab or Pre-Send Modal:**
+  - [ ] Add a new tab between "Targeting" and "Analytics" for the review step
-  - [ ] Display a summary before sending/scheduling: Campaign Name, Final Subject Line, Sender Info, Target Audience (segments & estimated count), Content Snapshot/Preview Link, Scheduled Time (if any).
+  - [ ] Display a summary with the following sections:
+    - [ ] Campaign Details: Name, Subject, Sender Info
+    - [ ] Audience: Selected segments, estimated recipient count, audience size warning
+    - [ ] Content: Preview of the email with variables substituted
+    - [ ] Schedule: Send time (immediate or scheduled)
+  - [ ] Add action buttons:
+    - [ ] "Back to Edit" to return to previous tab
+    - [ ] "Confirm & Send Now" for immediate sending
-  - [ ] Require a final "Confirm & Send" or "Confirm & Schedule" action.
+    - [ ] "Confirm & Schedule" for scheduled sends
+  - [ ] Add a confirmation modal with warning for large audiences
+  - [ ] Implement validation to ensure all required fields are filled
+  - [ ] Add loading states during send/schedule operations
+  - [ ] Show success/error messages after submission

 #### D. General UI/UX Polish
 - [ ] **`CampaignDetail.tsx` Polish:**